doujincafe/doujin-event-viewer/README.md

 ## Usage

 Get the latest release [here](https://github.com/aikoofujimotoo/doujin-event-viewer/releases/latest).
-Select either from `stable` (recommended) or `debug`.
-Both are the same but `debug` builds contains logger for debugging which slows the time to show the event.

-By clicking one of the flavours, it should prompt tampermonkey to install the script otherwise, you need to copy and paste the content to newly created tampermonkey script.
+It should prompt tampermonkey to install the script otherwise, you need to copy and paste the content to newly created tampermonkey script.

 ## Compiling from Source